pythoninoffice/pythoninoffice/README.md

 ### Hi there 👋

+- 🔭 I’m currently helping people learn Python with my blog pythoninoffice.com
+- 🌱 I’m currently learning machine learning and computer vision
+- 💬 Ask me about how to automate daily tasks in Python
+- 📫 How to reach me: pythoninoffice@gmail.com or discord: https://discord.gg/ChP87jJY7c
+- ⚡ Fun fact: I'm an Actuary by profession

 <!--
 **pythoninoffice/pythoninoffice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.